gawsoftpl/cache-grpc-server/README.md

 # Overall
-Cache server use GRPC stream and Redis as storage.
+Server for fast save and read data from cache.
+Use GRPC stream for connection and Redis as storage.

 Features:
+- GRPC connection
+- GET and SET method as stream
 - Reflection
 - HealthProbe
 - Redis as storage
-- GRPC connection
+- NestJs framework
-- GET and SET method as stream

 Client create one connection via stream, and send get or set command via grpc stream.
 This is very quick solution Server has implemented grpc.health.v1 for readinessprobe